artemgordinskiy/artem.cool/content/about.md

 For the first year, I was mostly just playing games and goofing around on the internet (yes, I did some homework on it too, mom!).
 Then, in 2010, my brother — [Yevhen](https://www.linkedin.com/in/yevhen-hordynskyi) — has asked me to make a website for one of his early entrepreneurial experiments.
 That sounded interesting, so I figured out how to register a domain name, set up hosting and use a free HTML template I found online.
 That got me tinkering with HTML and CSS.

-Following that, I made a few more websites in WordPress after discovering how easy it was to use and customise any of the thousands of free themes available online.
-None of those websites are around anymore, except for [this](https://web.archive.org/web/20130724141314/http://ayesense.com/project/reklabus) and [this](https://web.archive.org/web/20130724141453/http://ayesense.com/project/lifestyle) pages from my “web agency”’s portfolio saved by Archive.org, showing a couple of the websites I built.
+After that, I kept making more websites for fun and profit.
+Mostly in WordPress, after discovering how easy it was to customise and use any of the thousands of free themes available online.
+None of those websites are around anymore, except for a couple of examples like [this](https://web.archive.org/web/20130724141314/http://ayesense.com/project/reklabus) and [this](https://web.archive.org/web/20130724141453/http://ayesense.com/project/lifestyle) from my “web agency”’s portfolio, miraculously saved by Archive.org.
 Along the way, I picked up bits of PHP and JavaScript, with some help from Codecademy and a bunch of random tutorials, books and videos.

 Starting in 2013, I (mostly) stopped free-lancing and got my first full-time job as a full-stack developer.
 I learned *a ton* in the 3 years at my first job in [Cybertone](https://cybertone.us), building all kinds of complex websites, iOS & Android app back-ends and so on.